chainofexecution/247CTF-TryAndCatch/README.md

 """:param console_path: the URL for a general purpose console."""
 ```

-If we scroll further down we see the `console_path` variable is by default set to `/console`:
+If we scroll further down to the class entry point we see the `console_path` variable is by default set to `/console`:
 ```python
 def __init__(
         self,